 Marginal note:Duty to disclose — supervising and regulating agencies

-7 (1) Every entity referred to in section 6 must disclose, every month, to the principal agency or body that supervises or regulates it under federal or provincial law, whether it is in possession or control of any property referred to in that section and, if so, the number of persons or dealings involved and the total value of the property.
+7 (1) If it determines that it is in possession or control of any property referred to in section 6, an entity referred to in that section must disclose without delay, and once every three months after that, to the principal agency or body that supervises or regulates it under federal or provincial law the fact that it is in possession or control of the property, the number of persons or dealings involved and the total value of the property.

 Marginal note:Duty to disclose — RCMP or CSIS